The Architecture

 Market data determines pay bands — role comparisons are secondary

-Efficiency and talent competitiveness take priority.
-Pay bands are set to market, and equity analysis runs as a separate check.
-If there's a gap, it's explained by market rates.
+Talent competitiveness takes priority.
+Bands set to market; equity analysis runs as a separate check.
+Gaps explained by market rates.

 Market data informs bands — but role comparison determines the floor

-Benchmark roles to market for competitiveness, but set the internal band floor based on job evaluation criteria.
-Roles with similar criteria get similar bands, regardless of what "the market" says for that specific job title.
+Benchmark roles to market for competitiveness; set the internal band floor on evaluation criteria.
+Similar criteria get similar bands regardless of market title.

 Exclude market data entirely — criteria only

-Build pay bands purely on the job evaluation criteria.
+Build bands purely on evaluation criteria.
 No market references.
-Clean, internally consistent, legally defensible — but the CFO and Elena are going to push back hard, and you might lose engineers.
+Clean, internally consistent, defensible — but the CFO and Elena push back hard, and you might lose engineers.

 Consequence — The Market Defence Fails